 The key results of Chapter 3 show that a model of fire/carbon interactions needs to represent impacts in a way that is stem size- and fire intensityspecific, as mortality rates varied widely in different intensity fires.
 However the non-linear relationship between stem size and mortality needs further quantification, particularly to understand what aspects of fire behaviour best scale with impacts.
-This is particularly true of belowground effects which are less well studied and harder to quantify.
+This is particularly true of belowground

-If a model can be constructed that explicitly represents fire intensitydetermined effects, it will need to be driven by spatial and temporal fire
+If a model can be constructed that explicitly represents fire intensitydetermined effects, it will need to be driven by spatial and temporal fire intensity data.

-20 intensity data.
 Such data could come from two sources.
-Firstly, knowing the seasonality and time of day of the burn may allow fire intensity to be modelled as these are the main determinant of fire line intensity in savanna fires (Cheney et al. 1998).
+Firstly, knowing the seasonality and time of day of the burn may allow fire intensity to be

+20 modelled as these are the main determinant of fire line intensity in savanna fires (Cheney et al. 1998).
 Combining meteorological measurements (Govender et al. 2006) with EO data on fire occurrence may also provide the required drives.
 A second method is to use observations of fire radiative power from space (Smith et al. 2005; Roberts et al. 2008).
 Although such data are currently at a spatial resolution that is difficult to relate to ecological studies, they offer a direct quantification of one measure of fire intensity.